-- KX-NSU003 (Activation Key for Message Backup) is required to use the scheduled backup feature.
-One activation key is required for each site where this feature will be used. - If data is being backed up to the local PC, individual messages that are larger than 100 MB (about 3.5 hours long) cannot be backed up.
-However, even if some messages cannot be backed up, all other data will be backed up normally. - If data is saved to a USB memory device, be sure to unmount the device before removing it from the PBX to avoid data loss or corruption. - $\rightarrow$ 4.1.5 Status-Equipment Status-USB - One-look Networking (→ 14.1.4 One-look Network) A backup/restore cannot be performed for Slave units if you are logged in to the Master unit.
-To backup/ restore data for a Slave unit, log in to the Slave unit. - KX-TVA Data Restore
+- KX-NSU003 (Activation Key for Message Backup) is required to use the scheduled backup feature. - If data is being backed up to the local PC, individual messages that are larger than 100 MB (about 3.5 hours long) cannot be backed up.
+However, even if some messages cannot be backed up, all other data will be backed up normally. - If data is saved to a USB memory device, be sure to unmount the device before removing it from the PBX to avoid data loss or corruption. - → 4.1.5 Status-Equipment Status-USB - KX-TVA Data Restore

-This feature can be used to import KX-TVA VPS voice data to the KX-NS1000's Unified Messaging system voice data.
+This feature can be used to import KX-TVA VPS voice data to the PBX's Unified Messaging system voice data.

-5.3 Starting Web Maintenance Console-Converting KX-TDE or KX-NCP System Data for Use with the KX-NS1000
+5.3 Starting Web Maintenance Console-Converting KX-NCP series or KX-TDE series System Data for Use with the KX-NS700